How bad will bank holiday travel be on trains, planes and roads?

 A key part of the work is taking place at Shap in Cumbria.
 Network Rail says: “A specialised ‘drain train’ will refurbish over 2.5km [1.5 miles] of drainage to reduce flooding incidents on the West Coast main line.”

-The journey between Glasgow and Oxenholme in Cumbria, which normally takes around one hour 45 minutes on Avanti West Coast, will require a change of rail-replacement buses at Carlisle.
+The journey between Glasgow Central and Oxenholme Lake District in Cumbria, normally a journey of around one hour 45 minutes on Avanti West Coast, will require a change of rail-replacement buses at Carlisle and is scheduled to take more than twice as long.

 Further disruption will take place around Crewe and in the Milton Keynes area.
 Buses will replace trains between Shrewsbury and Crewe, affecting Transport for Wales passengers.